Raesdez/NQueensGameIOS/README.md

 ---
 Trophy animation provided by HarrisonSimmonds in https://rive.app/marketplace/8331-15961-trophy-demonstration/ under [CC BY](https://creativecommons.org/licenses/by/4.0/) license.
-Modifications was done to remove the background.
+A modification was done to add a transparent background.
 -----